Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 ## Kernel Loop Pipelining Using Various Initiation Intervals (IIs)

-In this section, you will experiment with the Initiation Interval for loop pipelining.
+This section is about experimenting with the Initiation Interval for loop pipelining.
 To make this experiment easier, different kernels that are almost identical except with different names and IIs have been included.
 To understand the kernel code structure open:

 ```bash
 vim src/krnl_idct.cpp
 ```

-Go to label "FUNCTION_PIPELINE" near line 37.
-You will see four different function calls within the dataflow optimization region:
+Go to label "FUNCTION_PIPELINE" near line 37. one can see four different function calls within the dataflow optimization region:

 - read_blocks
 - read_blocks